RobinSchmidt/RS-MET/ReadMe.md

 combined with other frameworks. jura_framework is my juce-based GUI and plugin framework and jura_processors is the glue that ties together the DSP code from rapt and rosic with the jura_framework based GUI code into actual plugins or sub-modules of plugins (such as oscillators, filters, effects, etc.).
+So that means that they depend on both rapt/rosic and juce.
+They are the most high level modules and the ones from which actual plugins (with GUI and plugin-API plumbing) can be built.

-The most important project that can actually be built by itself is ToolChain.
+The most important project that can actually be built by itself (i.e. is not just a library that is supposed to be consumed by some other project) is ToolChain.
 It is a plugin that is actually many plugins in one.
 You can create a chain of several sound processors (which I internally call AudioModules) that were previously distributed as plugins in their own right.
 Project management is just sooo much easier when everything is lumped into a single project.
 The code in this project is trivial because all the actual code is in the library, more specifically, in the jura_processors module.
 This module is where all the high-level plugin code of ToolChain itself as well as all of its sub-plugins (aka "processors" aka "AudioModules") resides.
 The other projects that can be built are mostly for internal use, i.e. research, development, testing, debugging, etc. and should probably be ignored by people that are just interested in the ToolChain plugin which I assume to be the vast majority of visitors.

 Disclaimer